 charge.
 Six and one-half years in all.
 No probation.

-judges had no jurisdiction in this matter and could
+federal judges had no jurisdiction in this matter

-not consider leniency for any reason, even if the
+and could not consider leniency for any reason,

-In no other situation were judges' hands so tied.
+drug offender.
+In no other situation were judges'

-No other crime carried a minimum sentence that did
+hands so tied.
+No other crime carried a minimum

 was tried and convicted.
 The DEA had the tapes—that

 was enough.
 At the sentencing trial, I sat directly

 behind my friend.
 His attorney argued, pleaded, with

 the judge for leniency.
 He told the judge about my